 Tempeh Vegan Club Sandwiches

-Here’s one of my favorite healthy lunch recipes when I’m in a sandwich mood.
+Here’s one of my favorite healthy lunch ideas for when I’m in a sandwich mood.
 This one can be a little messy – I wouldn’t pile it quite so high as what I have in the photo and I would wrap it well with foil.
 If you haven’t tried tempeh, this smoky baked tempeh is SO good.

 Chickpea Salad Wraps with Avocado Dill Sauce